Gangalal Shrestha

 28 January 1941) was a Nepalese revolutionary who was executed by the autocratic Rana regime.
 He is honoured as one of the four martyrs of the Nepalese revolution.
 He was a member of the clandestine political organisation named Nepal Praja Parishad that started a movement in 1939 to remove the Rana oligarchy and establish democracy in Nepal.

 Early life

-Ganga Lal was born to father Bhakta Lal and mother Mohani Kumari Shrestha in a well-to-do family.
+Ganga Lal was born to father Bhakta Lal and mother Tulsi Maya Shrestha in a well-to-do family.
 Bhakta Lal worked for the government and was stationed in Ramechhap where he was the chief of the Revenue Office.
 After returning to Kathmandu, he renounced his share of the ancestral property at Chhetrapati, and bought a house in Pyaphal next to Kathmandu Durbar Square.
 Ganga Lal lived in this house with his family and wife Hasana Devi (1918–2011).

 Ganga Lal went to Kolkata with his uncle to study.
 Returning to Kathmandu, he enrolled in Durbar High School.
 He is believed to have been an intelligent student and secured first division in the Matriculation examination.
 After the examination, he was admitted to Trichandra College where he studied science.